-Each student is assigned a faculty member to guide and facilitate learning needs.
-The student is responsible for facilitating meetings with that faculty member.
-The advisor's role is to facilitate the student's learning and to assist in the identification of resources.
-Additionally, students are encouraged to utilize all resources Helena College UM provides to assist with their success in the Nursing Program.
+Each student is assigned an academic advisor once the admission application is complete.
+Students may find information about their assigned advisor on MyHC > Student Support Center.
+The advisor's role in part, is to facilitate the students' course registration and to assist in the identification of resources available to support student success.
+Students are encouraged to utilize all resources Helena College UM provides to assist with their success in the Nursing Program.

 Each student is ultimately responsible and accountable for their progression through the nursing program and for meeting all academic requirements for graduation.

-The faculty's professional responsibility is to offer the student verbal and written feedback to guide student learning and progression.
+Clinical Information

-Clinical Information Clinical Attendance
+Clinical Attendance